10 Best Remote Desktop Software (2026)

 Pros

-- Web-based console makes Zoho very easy to use on both desktops and smartphones.
+- Web-based console makes Zoho easy to use on both desktops and smartphones.

 - Convenient pricing plans to help individuals and startups.